Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-06-12-first-post.md

 $$

-The first line intuitively reads as follows: during a small amount of time $$dt$$ the susceptible population $$S$$ (i.e. the not infected part population that isn still susceptible to get infected) varies by an amount $$dS = -\beta I \frac{S}{N} dt$$.
+The first line intuitively reads as follows: during a small amount of time $$dt$$ the susceptible population $$S$$ (i.e. the not infected part population but that is still susceptible to get infected) varies by an amount $$dS = -\beta I \frac{S}{N} dt$$.
 This means that if at time $$t_0$$ there are
 $$S(t_0)$$ susceptible people, at time $$t_0+dt$$ there are $$S(t_0+dt)=S(t_0)+dS = S(t_0)-\beta I
 \frac{S}{N} dt$$.
 Since $$dS$$ is negative, the population $$S$$ decreases with time, i.e. there are less and